rasjonell/telegram-to-rss/README.md

 ## Telegram Bot Handler

-This service listens to messages on the [discussion group chat](https://core.telegram.org/api/discussion) of you channel.
+This service listens to messages on the [discussion group chat](https://core.telegram.org/api/discussion) of your channel.

 When you post a message on your channel, Telegram will automatically forward the message to the corresponding discussion group, then the bot will process the message and update the RSS feed accordingly.